ProfilePic

 • Banking

-Maybe you’ve been thinking of starting a savings account, especially after paying off your credit card debt.
+Maybe you’ve been considering starting a savings account, especially after paying off your credit card debt.
 The right time to start a savings account is now.
 Waiting because of other financial issues can put an additional hold on your plans.
 Start a routine.
 Developing savings habits sooner rather than later has no negative repercussions.
-Even if you are only able to start small and put away a few dollars, you are on your way to building a nest egg.
+Even if you can only start small and put away a few dollars, you are on your way to building a nest egg.

 Types of Savings Account

-There are several different types of savings accounts you can choose from, and generally you can deposit funds as often as you like.
+You can choose from several different savings accounts, and generally, you can deposit funds as often as you like.
 Savings accounts are insured by the Federal Deposit Insurance Corporation or the National Credit Union Share Insurance Fund for up to $250,000 per depositor.

 Online banks may also offer savings accounts.
-Since these banks don’t have brick and mortar locations, they tend to offer higher interest rates on your deposit and no (or low) monthly maintenance fees.
+Since these banks don’t have brick-and-mortar locations, they tend to offer higher interest rates on your deposit and no (or low) monthly maintenance fees.
 There are typically no minimum balance requirements with an online savings account.
-Their online features tend to be robust so that you can link your checking account, remotely deposit checks, and other self-service functions.
+Their online features tend to be robust, so you can link your checking account, remotely deposit checks, and perform other self-service functions.

 Choosing a Savings Account That Works for You

-When you are choosing a savings account, it is essential to look at the requirements.
-Determine if you can meet the minimum deposit and balance requirements for the savings account.
-If you can’t reasonably meet the criteria, you could end up paying more in fees than the interest you earn on the account.
-If the availability of ATMs and branches are important factors for you, look at financial institutions that have convenient locations.
+When choosing a savings account, it is essential to look at the requirements.
+Determine if you can meet the savings account's minimum deposit and balance requirements.
+If you can’t reasonably meet the criteria, you could pay more fees than the interest you earn on the account.
+If the availability of ATMs and branches is an essential factor, look at financial institutions with convenient locations.

-Digital tools and features such as rounding up your debt, purchases, and having a goal tracker can help reach your savings goals faster.
+Digital tools and features such as rounding up your debt and purchases and having a goal tracker can help you reach your savings goals faster.
 Consider how important these features are to you and how often you would use them.
 Having a good mobile app experience is necessary for banking on the go.
 Look at the financial institution’s app ratings on the Apple or Google Play stores.

 How to Start Saving

-Once you’ve opened the savings account that works best for your lifestyle, you can start saving.
+Once you’ve opened the best savings account for your lifestyle, you can start saving.
 An excellent way to start is by creating a realistic budget.
-Write down all the things that you pay for each month, including rent, food, utilities, and debt payments.
-Then consider the ways you splurge with your money on going out to eat, movies, buying clothes, and other entertainment.
+Write down everything you pay for each month, including rent, food, utilities, and debt payments.
+Then consider how you splurge with your money on eating, watching movies, buying clothes, and other entertainment.

-NASB has savings account options that can help you achieve your financial goals.
-Open a savings account today or give us a call at 800-677-6272 to learn more.
+NASB offers savings account options that can help you achieve your financial goals.
+Open a savings account today or call 800-677-6272 to learn more.